Xero642/Brandon-Capstone-App/README.md

 * User can edit and delete Flashcards
 * User can edit and delete "family" of flashcards
 * User's can enter study mode and tap on the screen to see answer of question
-* User's Flashcards will be saved localy for offline use.
+* User's Flashcards will be saved locally for offline use.

 **Optional Nice-to-have Stories**

-* User can edit color sceme per family of Flash Cards
+* User can edit color scheme per family of Flash Cards
 * User can randomize the order Flashcards apear in

 ### 2. Screen Archetypes